rt-net/crane_x7_ros/README.md

 The `crane_x7_control` node communicates with CRANE-X7 via serial port over USB.
 Logged-in user should have read and write access to `/dev/ttyUSB0`.

-Change permissions on `/dev/ttyUSB0` with command:
+Change permissions on `/dev/ttyUSB0` with the following command:

 ```bash
 sudo chmod 666 /dev/ttyUSB0